zhuoww/zhuoww/README.md

 - 😄 Pronouns: She/Her
 - 📫 How to reach me **zhuoww1008@gmail.com**
 - ⚡ Fun fact: I love reading, drawing and hiking~

-Hi, I'm Vivian Zhuo.
-As a software engineering student with a background in architecture, I'm proficient in Java, Python, JavaScript, and HTML/CSS, and have strong knowledge of algorithms, data structures, and OOP principles.
-These diverse experiences have equipped me with creativity, abstract and analytical thinking, and strong interpersonal skills, enabling me to develop innovative solutions for ambiguous problems.
-I'm eager to contribute expertise at Tech industry, shaping tomorrow with curiosity-driven minds!

 ### Connect with me:
 [<img align="left" alt="Software Engineer | LinkedIn" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/linkedin.svg" />][linkedin]